 By default Sparkle shows a number of overlay boxes, lines and guides to help identify and align elements.
 You can turn them off and on by pressing tab to get an in-canvas look closer to the final result, a way to quickly unclutter the view.

 Finally the page bottom element, within the canvas, lets you make the page shorter or taller.
 While the page is generally clipped where content ends, the page bottom is useful in conjunction with elements that follow the page footer (see the Arrange inspector page).
 A double click on the page bottom will move it up to bump against the last element on the page.

 Sparkle and the macOS document model

 Sparkle adheres to the modern macOS document model, so documents are autosaved in the background and versioned by the system.
-You can open multiple files as tabs of the same window.
+You can open multiple files in multiple windows, or as tabs of the same window.

 Sharing Sparkle files